grpc-ecosystem/awesome-grpc/readme.md

 - [gRPC in Go](https://lixueduan.com/categories/gRPC/) - A detailed tutorial for play gRPC with Go.
 - [gRPC: Top 6 Things that Bite Newbies](https://charles-thayer.medium.com/grpc-top-6-things-that-bite-newbies-dfa740ffc67d) - A review of stumbling blocks for those moving to gRPC for the first time.
 - [A beginners guide to gRPC with Rust](https://dev.to/anshulgoyal15/a-beginners-guide-to-grpc-with-rust-3c7o)
+- [Writing a gRPC service with Ballerina](https://ballerina.io/learn/writing-a-grpc-service-with-ballerina/) - Getting started guide on building a simple gRPC service with Ballerina and invoking the service through a Ballerina gRPC client application.

 <a name="res-videos"></a>
 ### Videos